godmodelabs/dexter/README.md

 The example branch uses [Mustache] to show one of many possible and easy solutions.

 ### Responsive JS
-One of the key features of DX is the native integration of [Simple State Manager] for true responsive JavaScript execution defined by states.
+One of the key features of DX is the native integration of [Simple State Manager] in our view loader and router for true responsive JavaScript execution defined by states.

 ```javascript